-Release A Stanley Picker Gallery Late
+Release A Stanley Picker Gallery Late and Final Day Drop In

-Listen to a sonic correspondence produced by Rebecca Kressley in response to Nnena Kalu’s working practice as part of Super Trouper, hear Abbas Zahedi’s experiments with art making in collaboration with students from Kingston School of Art and experience Sophie Huckfield as Lady Ludd with her newly formed group Alternative Uses who are students from the foundation programme at Kingston School of Art.
-We are serving drinks all night and will end with a boogie to the disco and pop soundtrack that fuels the Turner Prize winning artist Nnena Kalu’s sculptural works.
+On Friday we will have a chance to hear from the sound artists in the exhibition as the artists are joined by curator Andrea Zarza Canova to discuss their works.
+Following this we will hear a sonic correspondence produced by Rebecca Kressley in response to Nnena Kalu’s working practice as part of Super Trouper.
+We will listen to Abbas Zahedi’s experiments with art making in collaboration with students from Kingston School of Art and experience Sophie Huckfield as Lady Ludd with her newly formed group Alternative Uses who are students from the foundation programme at Kingston School of Art.

 Schedule